inactivitytimeout/labists_pi_car/Kit.md

 ### What's Good

-- The car's design looks better than others on the market
+- The car's aesthetic design, with the black top cover, looks nicer than others on the market

-- $80 price is reasonable
+- $80 price is reasonable for a kit

-- Fairly easy to assemble, program, and customize car behavior
+- Fairly easy to assemble

+- You can program and customize car behavior in Python with some extra work

 ### Complaints